skhan-tech/skhan-tech.github.io/_posts/2020-01-24-Football-Statistics-Analysis.md

 Las Vegas needs to be correct on their betting lines at least 52.4% of the time in order to break even.
 Therefore any model I  come up with will need to beat these odds in order to be profitable.
 I will be focusing on the Over/Under betting line above since this is probably the easiest number to predict.

 This sort of analysis can help for more than just betting, there are multiple consituents that can benefit from this sort of analysis:
-+ NFL Teams: By analyzing point totals for the entire league and comparing their individual point totals, teams can better  adjust their player roster to improve scoring.
+**+ NFL Teams:** By analyzing point totals for the entire league and comparing their individual point totals, teams can better  adjust their player roster to improve scoring.
-+ NFL Players: Players can get a better sense of how best to tackle (pun intended) their oppoents in the coming weeks.
+**+ NFL Players:** Players can get a better sense of how best to tackle (pun intended) their oppoents in the coming weeks.
-+ Fans: Fans can better enjoy the game and have hours of commentary by knowing where their favorite teams excel or need improvement.
+**+ Fans:** Fans can better enjoy the game and have hours of commentary by knowing where their favorite teams excel or need improvement.

 # Data Selection & Web Scraping